sumitrathi95/fhir-bridge/README.md

 ### Create EHR Request (EHRBASE)

 Before executing the FHIR requests, one EHR should be created in EHRBASE with a specific subject_id (patient id).
-This is the "FHIR-BRIDGE create EHR in EHRBASE first!", that points to "http://localhost:8080/ehrbase/rest/openehr/v1/ehr".
+This is the "POST ehr first!", that points to "http://localhost:8080/ehrbase/rest/openehr/v1/ehr".
 Change this URL accordingly, depending on where you have EHRBASE running, but maintain the payload.